Especially if your own circuit has a display to show values, the next step is often to connect an interface option.

 After you have connected and configured the rotary encoder, you can test the function using the ESPEasy log.
 Events that have to do with the connected sensors and actuators are also displayed there.

-The ESPEasy log output will then be displayed.
+The log output from ESPEasy will then be displayed to you.

-If you now turn the rotary encoder, an output with “QEI …” should be visible.
-The number behind it shows the value of the counter that you count up or down by turning the rotary encoder.
+If you now turn the rotary encoder, an output with “QEI…” should become visible.
+The number behind it shows the value of the counter, which you count up or down by turning the rotary encoder.

-As soon as you press the button on the rotary encoder, an entry should begin with “SW: …” is displayed.
+As soon as you press the encoder button, an entry starting with “SW:…” should be displayed.

-You can then process the keystrokes or actuations of the rotary encoder with the help of the rules and thus trigger actions.
+You can then further process the keystrokes or operations of the rotary encoder using the rules and thus also trigger actions.

-Alternatively, you can also forward them to your SmartHome system via MQTT and, for example, switch a light on or off.
+Alternatively, you can also forward it to your SmartHome system via MQTT and, for example, turn a light on or off.

 Have fun with the project